ossf/community/about.md

 layout: default
 title: About
 permalink: /about/
-description: About the OpenSSF Tools-by-Persona mapping — where the data comes from, who it's for, and how to contribute.
+description: About OpenSSF Project Community — where the data comes from, who it's for, and how to contribute.
 ---

 # About this site

-**OpenSSF Tools by Persona** is a role- and problem-first way to navigate the projects the Open Source Security Foundation ships.
+**OpenSSF Project Community** is a role- and problem-first way to navigate the projects the Open Source Security Foundation ships.
 Rather than ask visitors to read a stack of separate project READMEs and work out which ones apply to them, this site lets you start from whichever angle fits how you think: your role, the